Support the CAC

 Throughout the year, but particularly in the spring and fall, employee groups, church groups and service organizations contribute a valuable half-day of outside clean-up work, clearing brush, trimming bushes, raking leaves and hauling off yard waste.
 Call Linda, 831-2327, to sign up for a work day (most often on a Saturday or Sunday when families and children are not on-site.)

 The CAC appreciates the donation of everyday items that are important to the day-to-day operations of the center.
-For more information, call Linda, 831-2327.
+For more information, call Linda or Kathy, 831-2327.

 - Laundry Supplies